FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/physics/physics_101.md

 ---
 title: "Why is gravity not a real force?"
 summary: "Gravity is not a classical force, but an emergent force caused by spacetime curvature.
 This means it appears like a force due to objects interacting with warped spacetime.
-While some prefer the term "interaction," gravity is still a real force, albeit one arising from more fundamental effects."
+While some prefer the term 'interaction', gravity is still a real force, albeit one arising from more fundamental effects."
 author: "Dr. Thomas Walker"
 degree: "PhD in Astrophysics, University of Cambridge"
 tutor_type: "IB Physics Tutor"